RobertTalbert/calculus/planning/mth201-week3-planning.md

 + Interpret the meaning of a derivative in terms of the slope of a tangent line.
 + Compute the value of the derivative at a point using the definition.

+Class work:

+- Review
+- Minilecture: Explaining the formula for a derivative and what the derivative tells you
+- Then activity:
+	- Polling: Which is a correct interpretation?
+Which are the correct units?
+What is the value of the deriv

 ### Day 2